 Undertaking Enterprise Placement Year 2019/20, the team used the first two months to focus on planning to ensure they got the most out of their placement year.
 This time allowed for them to bring Project Outbreak into the works, a top-down perspective shooter with the aim of escaping from a lab to prevent your DNA being tested on by a mad scientist.
 Indie-Shark are worked hard to make sure that the demo was ready by the end of EPY, with plans for a full release in 2021.

-Indie Shark Games are taking part in the Tranzfuser 2020 competition.
+Indie Shark Games also took part in the Tranzfuser 2020 competition.

 Infinite Vibrations is a music marketing agency brought to life in March 2018 by Product Design student Lewis Daggers-Smith and Music Journalism student Josh Murphy, who met at Storthes Hall accommodation during their first year at University.
 Their passion for music brought them together to form Infinite Vibrations.

 Empowering musicians through independence, the idea behind the agency came from something that Josh and Lewis could strongly relate to.
 They both realised that there is not enough support out there for upcoming musicians, which they found frustrating.
 This led to the drive of wanting to create a business that gives a voice and a platform to these musicians to help them become successful.
 In order for Infinite Vibrations to promote upcoming independent musicians, they aim to provide them with knowledge and resources to have a successful career.

 During Enterprise Placement Year 2019/20, Josh and Lewis undetook market research to better and properly understand their market.
 The duo launch their services in February 2020 at an event held at the Parish Pub in Huddersfield.
 The launch event was an opportunity for Josh and Lewis to showcase what they had been doing during EPY, to network in their industry and announce their services.